jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 ## Linear Programming
 Many problems  take the form  of maximizing  or minimizing  an objective,  given limited resources  and competing  constraints.
-If we can specify  the objective  asa  linear  function  of  certain  variables,  and  if  we  can  specify  the  constraints  on resources as equalities or inequalities  on those variables,  then we have a __linear-programming problem__.
+If we can specify  the objective  as a  linear  function  of  certain  variables,  and  if  we  can  specify  the  constraints  on resources as equalities or inequalities  on those variables,  then we have a __linear-programming problem__.

 In the general linear-programming problem, we wish to optimize a linear function subject to a set of linear inequalities.
 Given a set of real numbers `a_1, a_2, ..., a_n` and a set of variables `x_1, x_2, ..., x_n`, we define a linear function `f` on those variables by